-Winding through Kaga’s three typical hot spring resorts as well as some of the area’s most attractive landscapes, the Kaga Onsen marathon is held every year in mid-April at the peak of the cherry blossom season.
-Besides the full marathon trail, the event also proposes 10 km, 5 km and 2.5 km courses.
-Overseas visitors, professional or non-professionals alike, everyone is welcome to participate.
+Winding through Kaga’s three typical hot spring resorts as well as some of the area’s most attractive landscapes, the Kaga Onsenkyo Marathon is held every year in mid-April at the peak of the cherry blossom season.
+Besides the full marathon trail, the event also offers 10 km, 5 km, and 2.5 km courses.
+Overseas visitors, professionals and amateurs alike, anyone is welcome to participate.

-In the center of Yamanaka Onsen, renowned craftsmen and specialized shops gather for a two days feast and market event.
-Great choice of items from Yamanaka Onsen’s reputed handicraft are on display, many of them at a very affordable price.
+In the center of Yamanaka Onsen, renowned craftsmen and specialized shops are gathered for a two day feast and market event.
+Great choice items from Yamanaka Onsen’s reputed handicrafts are on display, many of them at a very affordable price.

 This is one of the area’s most popular festivals.
-Undoubtedly the highlight is the impressive parade that has young and less young local men joining forces to carry the Shobu Mikoshi (portable shrine), rambunctiously following a solemn procession of lanterns carriers.
+Undoubtedly the highlight is the impressive parade that has young and not so young local men joining forces to carry the Shobu Mikoshi (portable shrine), rambunctiously following a solemn procession of lantern carriers.
 Traditional dances are also performed during the last evening.

-Every night throughout August, 10 minute long fireworks are launched over Lake Shibayama.
-Celebrating the discovery of the town’s hot spring and featuring street stalls, dancing and various performances, the Onsen festival culminates with a grandiose 40 minute long fire-work session performed on Sunday night.
+Every night throughout August, fireworks are launched over Lake Shibayama for 10 minutes.
+Celebrating the discovery of the town’s hot spring and featuring street stalls, dancing, and various performances, the Onsen Festival culminates with a grandiose 40 minute long fire-work session performed on Sunday night.

-Thousands of people gather for the Yamanaka Onsen annual festival featuring mikoshi (portable shrine) parade, geisha performances and procession group dancing to the sound of traditional music instruments and folk tunes.
+Thousands of people gather for the Yamanaka Onsen annual festival featuring a mikoshi (portable shrine) parade, geisha performances, and procession group dancing to the sound of traditional music instruments and folk tunes.